mitcshi/mitcshi.github.io/_pages/cv.md

 Teaching/Mentoring Experience
 ------
-* MIT 2.853/4 Intro to Manufacturing Systems
+* 2.853/4 Intro to Manufacturing Systems, MIT
   - Teaching Assistant, Fall 2007, 2009, 2010, and 2011
 * Industry advisor for the Master of Finance program, Nanjing University